angiethelibrarian/prework-study-guide/README.md

 # Angie's Prework Study Guide

+## Description

-## This Prework Study guide was created for boot camp students who are going through the Prework.
+This Prework Study guide was created for boot camp students who are going through the Prework.
 It contains notes on HTML, CSS, Git, and JavaScript.

 - My motivation is that I am finally taking what I have wanted to do for a long time and I am putting it into practice.
 I am going to put the work into it.
 - This project provided me with an outline and introduction to the growth mindset and the logic that goes into becoming a web developer and overall computer programmer.